xiaoyu-wu/page/bills.markdown

 ### Overview

-These bills represent various legislative efforts in Texas focusing on state sovereignty, security, and foreign influence.
+These bills represent various legislative efforts in Texas focusing on state sovereignty, security, foreign influence, and energy development.
 While not exclusively targeting Chinese immigrants or nationals, several bills could have significant implications for the Chinese community in Texas.

 Three bills (HB796, HB898, and SB80) propose the Texas Sovereignty Act, establishing a committee to review federal actions.
 This could potentially impact Chinese immigrants if Texas decides to challenge federal immigration policies or international agreements with China, potentially affecting their legal status and protections.

-Security-focused legislation includes:
+New energy and security-focused legislation includes:
+- HB14 establishes the Texas Advanced Nuclear Deployment Act, which could affect Chinese nationals working in the nuclear energy sector through potential security clearance requirements
-- HB1170, which mandates transportation security threat analysis, potentially leading to increased surveillance and screening of Chinese travelers and workers in the transportation sector
+- HB1170 mandates transportation security threat analysis, potentially leading to increased surveillance and screening of Chinese travelers and workers in the transportation sector
 - SB1348 establishes a committee specifically focused on potential conflicts with China, which could result in heightened scrutiny of Chinese-American businesses and individuals connected to Chinese infrastructure projects, particularly in Taiwan-related scenarios
 - SB1349 creates criminal offenses for transnational repression, which could significantly impact Chinese nationals in the US, particularly targeting activities often associated with Chinese government influence operations, such as harassment or surveillance of individuals